oznogon/gattaibushido-public/rules/01_intro.md

 #### Face Cards

-The "Face" cards - Kings, Queens, and Jacks - have special functions which control conflict flow during Throwdowns, and allow the user to draw more cards.
-They can also be played as number cards, and their value changes every session!
+The "Face" cards - Jacks, Queens, and Kings - are treated as number cards with values of 11, 12, and 13, respectively.
+Some additional effects and Techs use Faces specifically, making them extra important to many situations.

 #### Aces